Client-Side Validation for RPC Methods

 };

-When using class-validator for server-side validation, you can use the same DTOs to validate client-side requests.
-For more information see the DTO client-side validation section.
+When using class-validator on the server, you can reuse the same DTOs to validate client-side requests.
+See the DTO client-side validation section for details.

 import { createValidateOnClient, HttpException, HttpStatus } from 'vovk';